Making the decision to switch from breast to bottle feeding can be an emotional and difficult experience for new mums.

 The most important thing to remember is that regardless of the method, feeding your baby is a time of closeness and communication.

-So enjoy the experience of bonding with your baby, safe in the knowledge that he’s receiving all the love and nourishment he needs for a happy and healthy childhood.
+So enjoy the experience of bonding during bottle feeds with your baby, safe in the knowledge that he’s receiving all the love and nourishment he needs for a happy and healthy childhood.